|DATE||Edo Period (1615-1867), 18th century|

 At the beginning, the custom was followed only by the Imperial Court, but the samurai nobility also began celebrating it during the Azuchi-Momoyama Period (1568–1600).
 In those years, Toyotomi Hideyoshi gave great hanami parties in Yoshino and Daigo, and the festivity became very popular through all the Japanese society.
 The festival was also important for farmers, as a good cherry blossom was intended as a good omen for the following harvest.

-Japanese screen for sale.
+Screen for sale.
 Price on application.
-Please include item stock number: byo-811
+Please include item stock number:811